opendocsg/slw-judgments-backfill/2011_SGCA_59/report.md

 ## 1.

-[2007] 1 SLR(R) 940, this court held at [54] that that the determination of substantial injustice under s 392 involved _“a holistic weighing and balancing_ of the _various interests_ of _all_ the relevant parties _”_ [emphasis added]_._ This holding was endorsed in _Oriental Insurance_ at [106].
+<span class="citation">[2007] 1 SLR(R) 940</span>, this court held at [54] that that the determination of substantial injustice under s 392 involved _“a holistic weighing and balancing_ of the _various interests_ of _all_ the relevant parties _”_ [emphasis added]_._ This holding was endorsed in _Oriental Insurance_ at [106].

-47     In _Re Goodwealth_ [1990] 2 SLR(R) 691 (“ _Re Goodwealth Trading Pte Ltd_ ”), a minority shareholder petitioned to wind up the company.
+47     In _Re Goodwealth_ <span class="citation">[1990] 2 SLR(R) 691</span> (“ _Re Goodwealth Trading Pte Ltd_ ”), a minority shareholder petitioned to wind up the company.
 In response, the majority shareholder sought to hold a board meeting to appoint solicitors to represent the company in order to strike out the petition.
 The minority shareholder and director employed the defensive tactic of not attending the board meeting, which resulted in a deadlock.
 This court held the lack of quorum caused substantial injustice as it resulted in disputed decisions, namely the appointment of solicitors to represent the company, being taken by one of only two shareholder groups in a company to the exclusion and possible disadvantage of the other shareholder.

 48     It bears noting that the quorum requirement in the present case was not merely an ordinary one specifying a minimum _number_ as such but also one which related, in fact, to the issue of _representation_ on the board of directors.
 This requirement was to ensure that parties would have their interests represented at board meetings and could thus prevent the Company from making any decision which would prejudice them.
 The importance of this requirement is evident as it was not only provided for in the articles of association but enshrined in the Shareholders’ Agreement as well.
 In our view, where such a quorum requirement is breached, there will _prima facie_ be substantial injustice to the side which exercised its deadlock rights.